An Epistemic Strategy Logic: Model Checking

 Define a {\em $\phi$-labelling} of $E$ to be a mapping $L: S\times \ksubf(\phi) \rightarrow \{0,1\}$, giving a truth value for each maximal epistemic subformula of $\phi$.
 A $\phi$-labelling can be represented in space $|S|\times |\phi|$.
 Note that if we treat the maximal epistemic subformulas of $\phi$ as if they were atomic propositions, evaluated at the states of $E$ using the $\phi$-labelling $L$, then $\phi$ becomes an LTL formula, evaluable on any path in $E$ with respect to the labelling $L$.
-Verifying that all $\alpha$-paths from a state $s$ satisfy $\phi$ with respect to $L$ is then exactly the problem of LTL model checking, for which there exists an APTIME procedure $\ASAT(E,(s, \alpha), L, \phi)$.
-For this to correspond to model checking in $\I$, we require that $L$ gives the correct answers for the truth value of the formula at each state $(s,\alpha)$, i.e., that $L(\psi) = 1$ iff $\I, (s,\alpha) \models \psi$.
+Verifying that all $\alpha$-paths from a state $s$ satisfy $\phi$ with respect to $L$ is then exactly the problem of LTL model checking, for which there exists an APTIME procedure $\ASAT(E,(s, \alpha), L, \phi)$ since model checking LTL is in PSPACE \cite{SistlaC85} and APTIME = PSPACE \cite{alternation}.
+For this to correspond to model checking in $\I$, we require that the $\phi$-labelling $L$ gives the correct answers for the truth value of the formula at each state $(s,\alpha)$, i.e., that $L(\psi) = 1$ iff $\I, (s,\alpha) \models \psi$.
 We handle this by means of a guess and verify technique.